Duet3D/wiki-content/User_manual/Connecting_hardware/RS485_Modbus.md

 # Introduction

 From RepRapFirmware 3.6, Duet 3 mainboards 6HC, 6XD and Mini 5+ support RS485 serial data transmission standard and the Modbus RTU (Remote Terminal Unit) protocol.
 These can be used to interface with a wide range of devices, including sensors, relays, Programmable Logic Controllers (PLCs), Variable Frequency Drives (VFDs) and other devices.

+Duet 3 Mainboard 6HC v1.02c and later, and Duet 3 Mainboard 6XD v1.02 and later, have an RS485 adapter built-in.
+For Mini 5+ and older versions of 6HC and 6XD, external RS485 transceivers can be used.

 ## What is RS485?